Online Learning, Real Life Improvement

 Be aware of adjuncts to pain control, new and novel drugs

-Certain conditions require the anesthetist to employ different techniques from those routinely used.
-The use of neuromuscular blocking agents will be covered in this course as well as planning anesthesia for thoracic surgery, head and neck surgery, patients with cardiopulmonary disease and those with neurological problems.
+Certain conditions require the anaesthetist to employ different techniques from those routinely used.
+The use of neuromuscular blocking agents will be covered in this course as well as planning anaesthesia for thoracic surgery, head and neck surgery, patients with cardiopulmonary disease and those with neurological problems.

 Key learning objectives:

 Know about muscle relaxants – indications, current use, new drugs and monitoring